Walter Sherman Gifford: Biography

 One of Gifford’s most brilliant early staff appointments was that of Arthur W. Page to the job of vice-president for public relations. ...
 Gifford persuaded him to join AT&T early in 1927.

 Gifford had a video telephone conversation in 1927 with Herbert Hoover, then Secretary of Commerce, through AT&T's pioneering technology in television transmission over wire.
 He was elected to the American Philosophical Society in 1931 and was awarded the Vermilye Medal in 1943.

 During Gifford's presidency lasting 23 years, AT&T experienced tremendous growth.
 Gifford increased operating revenue from $657 million to $2.25 billion.
 In 1927, Gifford relaunched his firm's overseas operations and by 1948, 72 foreign countries were linked by wire and radio with AT&T lines.
-In 1950, he retired from the post of chairman of AT&T which he occupied from 1948-1950.
+In 1950, he retired from the post of chairman of AT&T which he occupied from 1948 to 1950.
 By then he had served AT&T for 45 years.